 Appendix A The Use of Mathematics in Principles of Economics

 Legal Issues-Administrative & Technical Managers: The text of each chapter was condensed to make the book more concise and intelligible.
 Content related to English historical legal principles was deleted or abbreviated so that the primary focus of the text was the evolution of American law.
 Content in the chapter was clarified to make the material easier for the students to understand.
-The text was augmented include current case law.
+The text was augmented to include current case law.
 For instance, National Association of African-American Owned Media v.
 Comcast, a March 2020 U.S. Supreme Court case, was added to the employment law chapter.
 In this case the court decided that a plaintiff must prove that racial discrimination is the sole cause of a decision not to employ (or in this instance engage in contractual relations).
 Punctuations and spacing revisions were made throughout the module.
 The content was originally copied and pasted into the learning platform (Articulate), which caused certain irregularities and formatting issues.

 Customized PowerPoint Presentation Slides